Gail Kane: Theatrical actress

 Kane acted in a presentation of The Hyphen Knickerbocker in April 1915.
 She returned to the stage at the Broadhurst Theatre in July 1920.
 She was paired with Earle Fox, another actor who had been spending much of his time in movies.
 They appeared in the comedy Come Seven.
 The production was an adaptation by Octavus Roy Cohen of stories he had contributed to The Saturday Evening Post.
 The play was the first ever featuring an entirely caucasian cast in black face.

-Lawful Larceny (1922) was a comedy adapted from the writing of Samuel Shipman.
+Lawful Larceny (1922) was a comedy written by Samuel Shipman.
 It was presented at the Republic Theater, built by Oscar Hammerstein in 1900, at 42nd Street.
 The players included Kane, Margaret Lawrence, Ida Waterman, and Lowell Sherman.

 The Breaking Point by Mary Roberts Rinehart was staged at the Klaw Theatre, West 45th Street, New York City, in August 1923.
 The plot concerned amnesia with the setting (fiction) moving from New York to Wyoming and back.
 Kane, Regina Wallace, Reginald Barlow, and McKay Morris were the principal actors in the drama.

 She played Ellen Halpin in the 1925 comedy Loggerheads at the Cherry Lane Theatre.
 The Booth Theatre produced Paid, written by Sam Forrest, in November 1925.
 Kane portrayed Mrs John Ramsey in a play which endured for twenty-one performances.